marcbachmann/find-in-batches/README.md

 # find-in-batches

-A batch find method with that uses pagination and invokes a method for each element that was returned in the find method.
+A batch find method that uses pagination and invokes a method for each element that was returned in the find method.

 ## API
+findInbatches = require('find-in-batches')

 ### findInBatches(findMethod, options, forEach, callback)
 ```
 options = {